The Scarlet Worm: Plot

 Print Harris works as a bounty hunter in early 1900s America.
 He has a flair for conducting his killings in a theatrical or "poetic" fashion to give his profession more meaning and legitimacy.
-A wealthy ranch owner Mr. Paul (Brett Halsey) hires Print to eliminate a Dutch immigrant brothel owner Heinrich Kley (Dan Van Husen)who allegedly aborts the unborn children of his prostitutes, as well as to train a young ranch hand named Lee in the art of killing.
+A wealthy ranch owner Mr. Paul hires Print to eliminate a Dutch immigrant brothel owner Heinrich Kley who allegedly aborts the unborn children of his prostitutes, as well as to train a young ranch hand named Lee in the art of killing.
 Print decides to use Lee to infiltrate Kley's business and work for Kley as protection, purposefully luring a posse of cowboys into the brothel in order to murder them, and show off his usefulness.
 Kley immediately enlists Print to cover a wide variety of duties while entrusting him with his unique philosophy regarding business, religion, and the necessity of prostitution.
 Matters become complicated when Lee falls in love with one of Kley's prostitutes and informs her of the plan to murder him.